Monster Mania 2015: Hunt Valley, Maryland Review

 Matthew Lillard At Monster Mania

 I have to say that Matthew Lillard is a fantastic person.
-Besides being friendly and personable, he took his time and chatted with every guest who wanted an autograph or a picture.
+Besides being friendly and personable, he talked with every guest who wanted an autograph or a picture.

-He waited until every person there could meet with him and get an autograph and a picture.
+He waited until everyone there could meet him and get an autograph and a picture.
 My son was eager to get a picture with Matthew, so we decided to get in line.

-One of the staff at Monster-Mania approached us and told us where we were was not the end of the line.
+One of the staff members approached us and told us that where we were was not the end of the line.
 He said the actual end of the line was around the corner outside the room we were in.

 I felt like Ralphie from A Christmas Story when he thought he was at the right place in line to see Santa.
 But I digress.

-The staffer told us that there was no way we would be able to get an autograph tonight.
-So I told my son, dismayed after hearing what the staffer had just said to us, that maybe we should get something to eat and come back in an hour.
+The staffer told us that we would not be able to get an autograph tonight.
+Dismayed, I told my son that maybe we should get something to eat and return in an hour.

 He was not happy.
 So we left and got something to eat.